-Growing pains are harmless, self-resolving extremity pains that often wake children from sleep.
-Despite their name, growing pains are not actually caused by growth and they do not affect a child’s growth.
-Their actual cause remains unknown.
+Growing pains are harmless, self-resolving, non-inflammatory pains in the extremities that occur later in the day and may wake children from sleep.
+Despite their name, growing pains are not actually caused by growth, and they do not affect a child’s growth.
+Classic growing pains occur in younger children, up until around age 10.
 These pains most commonly affect preschool and school-aged children and occur slightly more frequently in girls than in boys.

 Growing pains usually begin between the ages of two and 12.
-They occur primarily in the lower extremities (especially the calves and thighs), and are frequently described as being deep and crampy.
+They occur primarily in both lower extremities (especially the calves and thighs) and are frequently described as being deep and crampy.
 The pain occurs in episodes – typically in the evening – and may frequently wake the child up from sleep.
-These pains generally resolve quickly, and in the morning children are fine and able to resume their normal activity.
+There are no objective signs of pain, such as redness, swelling, or warmth.
+These pains generally resolve quickly, and in the morning, children are fine and able to resume their normal activity.

 Typically, with a thorough medical history and physical exam, a doctor can make the diagnosis of growing pains without performing imaging studies or laboratory tests.
 If such tests are performed, however, they will return normal results.
 In children who have more concerning symptoms such as fever, weight loss, worsening pain during the daytime, limp or the inability to participate in typical activities, further evaluation is necessary to look for other possible conditions.
 Further testing is also important for those who display other concerning signs during the physical examination, such as joint swelling or limited range of motion.

 Parents should be on the lookout for the following symptoms:

 Pain accompanied by fever, a rash or loss of appetite should prompt an immediate visit to the child’s doctor.
 A more serious problem can be misdiagnosed as growing pains, and if a child is experiencing persistent pain, it may be a good idea to see an expert.